 Arabic and contact-induced language change

-Arabic and contact-induced language change is a two-year project, running from 2017 to 2019, led by Dr Christopher Lucas, and made possible by a £250,000 Leadership Fellows grant from the UK Arts and Humanities Research Council.
+Arabic and contact-induced language change is a two-year project, running from 2017 to 2019.
+It is led by Dr Christopher Lucas, with Hanadi Ismail as Postdoctoral Research Assistant, and made possible by a £250,000 Leadership Fellows grant from the UK Arts and Humanities Research Council.

 The project seeks to improve our understanding of how and why languages tend to change when they come into contact, with a particular focus on Arabic and the many languages it has influenced and been influenced by in its more than 1500 years of written and spoken history.

 First, there is a theoretical strand, in which the aim is to construct a general model of the cognitive processes at work in the minds of bilingual individuals that cause them to introduce changes into one or both of their languages, extending previous work on contact between languages that are mutually unintelligible to monolingual speakers of each to changes that result from contact between related dialects.